Looking for software solutions to build your product?

 Cloud computing in healthcare not only unifies information but also enables integration with multiple systems.
 This reduces the need for a healthcare company to maintain various on-premises systems and establish necessary safety protocols.
 In the cloud environment, users are able to streamline processes in real-time and gather insights from analytics.

 It’s no secret that in-house and on-premises data systems consume plenty of resources.
 Cloud systems provide healthcare companies with additional flexibility regarding costs as an organization only has to pay for the services it uses.
 There are no additional in-house IT resources needed to maintain a cloud environment and it’s easy to switch platforms if necessary.
-Moving to the cloud can reduce a company’s IT costs by 9% and savings can reach up to $37 million over a period of 5 years.
-Ultimately, cloud computing results in increased savings as it facilitates the administrative workforce, eliminates unnecessary manual labor, and allows doctors to provide better patient care.

 Ideally, the more data from various sources we have access to, the more insight into the required treatment we have.
 With tools like artificial intelligence, predictive analytics, and more, cloud infrastructure itself provides us with multi-angled and tech-enabled diagnostics.
 Clinicians can now get a much clearer picture of disease and look into historical data to assess a patient’s medical background accurately.

 As it’s completely scalable, cloud infrastructure enables healthcare companies to grow and evolve.
 Whenever a new software system is added or the volume of users grows, cloud computing simply adjusts the data environment and adapts.
+Whereas the development of your own local solutions requires an independent increase in the possible amount of data storage.
+And, thus, regular investments in additional development.

 Data security and regulatory compliance have been a primary concern that has traditionally held the healthcare industry back from proactively moving to the cloud environment.
 As medical data is extremely sensitive and the consequences of a data breach can be devastating, this concern is completely understandable.

-According to a Ponemon Institute and IBM Security survey, on average, a single data breach costs healthcare providers up to $6.45 million.
 The data in the cloud is shared between multiple parties; if handled improperly, it involves certain security risks.
 With the right development partner and strict security procedures in place, healthcare organizations can avoid security concerns.

 Read more about healthcare software security in our recent blog.